 Conscious Sedation is most commonly used for procedures such as blepharoplasty (eyelid surgery), where it is important for the patient to still be able to respond (i.e. move their eyes) but not feel any pain.
 There is an altered level of consciousness associated with this type of anesthesia due to the fact that most patients will not remember the time period in which the procedure was performed.

 Local anaesthesia, as the name suggests, is given to numb a local or specific area to prevent pain during surgery.
-The patient remains awake and conscious under the effect of local anaesthesia and knows what is going on around them.
-This is a very safe form of anaesthesia and has very little risk associated with it.
+The patient remains awake and conscious under the effect of local anaesthesia and knows what’s going on around them.
+This is a very safe form of anaesthesia administered in low amounts, and has very little risk associated with it.
 It can be administered through an injection, given in the form of spray, or applied as an ointment.
-This is more commonly used for non-surgical and non-invasive procedures such as laser treatments, Botox, and dermal filler injections.
+This is more commonly used for non-surgical, non-invasive procedures such as laser treatments, Botox, and dermal filler injections.
 Local anaesthesia is almost always used for straightforward minor surgery such as mole removal.

-The type of anesthesia used for your cosmetic surgery will depend on what procedure you are having done.
+The type of anesthesia used for your cosmetic surgery will depend on what procedure you’re having done.
 Other factors such as age and any health conditions may also play a role in determining the best form of anaesthesia to use.
 This is something that Dr. Torgerson will discuss with you during your consultation and as you prepare for your procedure.
 Generally speaking, a local anaesthesia is used for all non-surgical cosmetic treatments.

 If you require a general anaesthesia for a facial plastic surgery procedure, rest assured that your safety is our top priority at all times.
 We will do our best to explain every detail to you beforehand by giving you a Surgical Package that outlines what to expect in greater detail.
-You will also have the opportunity to discuss the details in person with Dr. Torgerson at your pre-operative appointment.
+You’ll also have the opportunity to discuss the details in person with Dr. Torgerson at your pre-operative appointment.